Company logo | Codica

 Pros

-• A barrier to entry is low for consumers.
+• Consumers' barriers to entry are low.
 They can start by paying a small fee for a product.
 Then, you can gradually increase prices for those consumers who use it most frequently.

 • SaaS business charges grow together with product usage.
 The popularity of your product increases your revenue.